wp-plugins/spots/readme.txt

 == Changelog ==

+= 1.2 =
+* Added: Support for the new tinyMCE in WordPress 3.9
+* Fixed: TinyMCE button on the post edit page.
+* Fixed: TinyMCE is working in the widget again.
+* Fixed: Bug with the showing of tinyMCE if you toggle the widget show/hide quickly.
+* Fixed: Removed some strict warnings with PHP 5.5.

 = 1.1.8 =
 * Fixed: Edit capability not checking the specific spot in 1 circumstance
 * Fixed: Spot auto creation when used in templates now also searches for the post name, preventing duplication on title changes